PMCC-BioinformaticsCore/janis/docs/toolbuilding/tutorial1.md

 ## Outcomes

-- Learn about the structure of a CommandTool
+- Learn about the structure of a CommandTool,
-- Use an existing docker container
+- Use an existing docker container,
-- Look at the inputs and outputs of an existing tool
+- Wrapped the inputs, outputs and tool information in a Janis CommandTool wrapper,
-- Use InputSelectors to get the value of an input